socketio/socket.io-website/docs/categories/02-Server/using-multiple-nodes.md

                   number: 80
 ```

+Notes:

-#### `nginx.ingress.kubernetes.io/upstream-hash-by: "$client_ip"`
+- `nginx.ingress.kubernetes.io/upstream-hash-by: "$client_ip"`

 This annotation instructs the NGINX Ingress Controller to use the client's IP address for routing incoming traffic to a specific Pod in your Kubernetes cluster.
 This is crucial for maintaining sticky sessions.

-#### `nginx.ingress.kubernetes.io/configuration-snippet`
+- `nginx.ingress.kubernetes.io/configuration-snippet`

 This custom NGINX configuration snippet serves a dual purpose:

-1. If the request passes through upstream reverse proxies or API gateways that append an X-Forwarded-For header, this snippet extracts the first IP address from that header and uses it to update the $client_ip.
+1. If the request passes through upstream reverse proxies or API gateways that append an `X-Forwarded-For` header, this snippet extracts the first IP address from that header and uses it to update the $client_ip.

 2. In the absence of such proxies or gateways, the snippet simply uses the remote_addr, which is the IP address of the client directly connected to the ingress.